JamBase

-JamBase is an online database and news portal of live music and festivals with a focus on jam bands.
+JamBase is an online database and news portal of live music and festivals with a focus on live music.
 It was founded by Andy Gadiel and Ted Kartzman in 1998.
 The website primarily acts as a service, providing a public API that concert promoters and venues use to publish concert data to the site.
 The data is also used by third-party developers for other products.
 In addition to raw data, the website includes a news section publishing information about concerts in a blog format.

 As of June 2015, JamBase ranks as the 4,945th most visited sites in the United States according to Alexa, and 27,837th globally.